OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 - **Wait**: This option opens the message being composed in a new window, so that the Smart Alerts add-in can continue to process it.
 If the user navigates away from the newly opened window during processing, the add-in will continue to process the message in the background (to learn more, see [Message composed in a window](#message-composed-in-a-window)).
 If additional actions are needed before a message can be sent, the appropriate Smart Alerts dialog is shown to the user.
 - **Send Anyway**: This option terminates the add-in operation and sends the message.
-- **Save as Draft**: This option terminates the add-in and send operation and saves a draft of the message to the mailbox's **Drafts** folder.
+- **Save as Draft**: This option terminates the add-in and send operations and saves a draft of the message to the mailbox's **Drafts** folder.

 :::image type="content" source="../images/outlook-item-switch-prompt-user.png" alt-text="The dialog shown when a user navigates away from a message being processed by a Smart Alerts add-in that implements the prompt user send mode option.":::